PRICE DEVIATION: A MISALIGNMENT BETWEEN PRICE AND VALUE

 If you insist upon analyzing water usage, you should at least be alert for leaks.
 One common source of leaking is the water inlet valves in the washers (mineral deposits will prevent the valve from closing properly).
 Choose a time when there is no washing machine activity and check the waste-line outflow to ascertain that water is not leaking through the machines.
 As most machines sit idle with the dump-valve open, any water leaking into the machine from the leaking water inlet valve will pass undetected through the machine and into the waste-line.
 Moreover, accidentally running water, as may be caused by a stuck-open toilet tank flap (especially if it frequently runs all night), can significantly distort a water usage analysis.

-A far more reliable, but more complex, alternative to water bill analysis is analysis of fuel usage.
-It is more complex because it involves more variables, but more reliable for three reasons: Firstly, as fuel is far more expensive than water, willful distortions (sometimes implemented by running-off hot water) are cost prohibitive to effect.
+A far more reliable, but considerably more complex, alternative to water bill analysis is analysis of fuel usage.
+It is more complex because it involves more variables, but it is more reliable for three reasons: Firstly, as fuel is far more expensive than water, willful distortions (sometimes implemented by a seller running-off hot water) are cost prohibitive to effect.
 Secondly, as fuel is not permitted to leak, one need not allow for leakage.
 Thirdly, as heating the hot water to a certain point and getting the laundry dry requires a relatively uniform amount of fuel, fuel economy initiatives are less effectual, with a correspondingly narrower range of consumption differentials, than those associated with minimizing water use.